-Baby Nap Schedule By Age: Your Guide For Nap Success From Newborns To Toddlers
+Nap Schedule By Age: A Guide To Nap Success From Newborns To Toddlers

 When you have a baby, everyone talks about sleeping through the night as the holy grail of sleep.
 But as any parent holding a fussy, overtired infant in her arms quickly learns: daytime sleep is essential, too.
 What’s the right baby nap schedule?

 Plus, improving the quality of your baby’s naps will actually translate to better sleep at night.
 So, whether you have a squirmy newborn or rambunctious toddler, here’s everything you need to know for setting your little one up for nap-time success.

 In this article, read about recommended baby nap schedules according to your little one’s age, tips for sticking to the schedule, and when you can take a “Nap Pass.”